Pediatric Orthopedic Surgeons treating a Humerus Fracture

 Osgood-Schlatter disease

 Young people who still have developing bones and other knee components have this problem.
 A painful lump might develop where a tendon from the kneecap connects to the shin below the knee.
-Overdoing activities and inflammation in the tibial tubercle, a spot on the bottom of your knee, usually affect this area.
+Overdoing activities and inflammation in the tibial tubercle, a spot on the bottom of your knee, usually affects this area.
 The discomfort could reappear over time.
 Osgood-Schlatter disease occurs mostly in teenage boys and girls.

 Osteoarthritis